 One evening, I went to the basement of this apartment to play with my friends.
 My friends seemed to be busy as none of them turned up.

 As I roamed around waiting for them, I happened to peep into the watchman’s house.
 His son, aged around 10 years had his face sunk into a mobile phone and appeared to be playing some sort of a loud, lousy video game.
-He also looked untidy and smelled so bad that it appeared like he hadn’t showered since many days.
+He also looked untidy and smelled so bad that it appeared like he hadn’t showered in many days.

 A few minutes later, my friends joined me and we started playing kho-kho.
 The watchman’s son joined us.